tderflinger/remark-translate/README.md

 - sourceLang: the language of the source markdown text
 - destLang: the language of the translated text
 - apiKey: the DeepL API token
+- yamlTranslate (optional): array with the yaml frontmatter keys to be translated

 For security, the API key is not displayed in the source code but used from the environment variable `DEEPL_API_KEY`.